sigasi/sigasi_insights/content/manual/rules/verilog_reg.md

 In SystemVerilog, the `reg` datatype is deprecated.
 It is recommended to use the `logic` datatype instead.

-Sigasi Studio flags a warning when the `reg` datatype is used in SystemVerilog.
+Sigasi Studio warns when the `reg` datatype is used in SystemVerilog.

 A [Quick fix](/manual/linting/#quick-fixes) is available to convert `reg` into `logic`.